PDOK/geopackage-validator/README.md

 Usage: geopackage-validator generate-definitions [OPTIONS]

   Generate Geopackage table definition JSON from given local or s3 package.
-  Use the generated definition JSON in the validations step by providing the table definitions with the --table-definitions-path parameter.
+  Use the generated definition JSON in the validation step by providing the table definitions with the --table-definitions-path parameter.

 Options: